rijoparakkal/ssh-access-revoke/README.md

       createhome: yes        # Defaults to yes
       home: /home/developer_name  # Defaults to /home/<username>
 ```
-Above command will create one user in all 2 servers
+Above command will create one user in all 2 servers.
+We can change the username and password in yml file